 - A press release is a source for secondary and repurposed content (i.e., social media).

 - A press release captures and demonstrates institutional credibility and performance.

 - A press release is a critical step for developing media relations and winning media coverage.

 - A press release is a vehicle for building customer trust and engagement.

-The press release is still important.
+Accordingly, the press release is still important.

 And, in the age of digital public relations and paywall journalism, it remains one of the only sources of information that everyone can still freely access and one of the most trusted.
 That’s important, too.

-Instead, first ask, how should I publish and distribute my press release?
+Rather, first ask, how should I publish and distribute my press release?

 A step-by-step guide for your press release

 This is a modern press release protocol for SMBs and NGOs.